pe1hvh/configurable_morse_code_interface/README.md

 Introduction
 ---------------

-This interface used the same hardware as the USB/HID Interface (The Gadget) and the cw_lcwo_pcw_interface.
+This interface used the same hardware as the USB/HID Interface (The Gadget) and the cw_lcwo_pcw_interface. k
-In this folder are the cpp sources converted to ino files.

 Related Websites
 ---------------